-This topic describes a best practice of the long polling mechanism of Message Service (MNS).
+This topic describes the best practice of the long polling mechanism provided by MNS.

-HTTP long polling connections remain effective on MNS servers within a specified period and consume only a few resources.
+- HTTP long polling connections remain effective on MNS servers within a specified period and consume few resources.
 To avoid malicious attacks, MNS limits the number of connections to each queue for a single user.
-For more information about the limit, see Limits.
+For more information, see Limits.

-You may use hundreds of threads at a time on a single host to access an MNS queue to retrieve messages.
-When no messages exist in the queue, hundreds of long polling requests are held on the host.
-If you use a large number of hosts, thousands of long polling requests are sent at a time.
+Assume that you use hundreds of threads at a time on a single server to access an MNS queue to retrieve messages.
+When no messages exist in the queue, hundreds of long polling requests are held on the server.
+If you use a large number of servers, thousands of long polling requests are sent at a time.

 If you use hundreds of threads to access an MNS queue at a time and no message exists in the queue, you do not need to hold all the threads on the server.
-You can specify whether to hold one or more threads based on your needs.
-When the specified threads find a message in the queue, they can wake other threads to receive the message.
+You can specify whether to hold one or more threads for long polling based on your needs.
+When the specified threads detect a message in the queue, they can wake up other threads to receive the message.

-MNS provides the MessageReceiver class that is used to retrieve messages.
+MNS provides the MessageReceiver class to retrieve messages.
 For more information about the sample code, see the LimitedLongPolling package.
-To download the package, click here.
-A MessageReceiver object is created for each thread and the object uses the receiver.receiveMessage operation to retrieve messages.
+An object named MessageReceiver is created for each thread and the object calls the receiver.receiveMessage operation to retrieve messages.

 MessageReceiver provides an exclusive long polling mechanism.
-An MNS server only needs to hold one thread, which will wake other threads in the waiting state.
+When an MNS server uses one thread to hold long polling requests, other threads are in the Waiting state.